compensation for products you purchase. Read our full Affiliate Disclosure here.

 - Surprise them with their favorite candy bar – They may be teens, but they’ll still appreciate getting a treat when you come home from the store.

 See?
 Nothing rocket-science-y here!
 Bear in mind that love-languages can play a major role in blessing anyone in your life, so study your kids well.
-Through trial and error.
-I’ll bet you’ll come up with a list of your own, perfectly tailored to your own teen!
+Through trial and error, I’ll bet you’ll come up with a list of your own; one that’s perfectly tailored to your own teen!

 And also remember the quality vs. quantity time issue… Love languages and their attitudes aside, your growing young adult really does need your time.
 Your engagement with him or her and your input will help serve as a compass as they move forward handling important issues in their lives.